 NAEF is made up of organizations just like yours.
 We leverage our group power to get better financial education and benefits programs for our staffs and we can do the same for you.
 Most NAEF members are small to mid-size organizations that want the best benefits for their staff members but find that, on their own, "the best" is out of reach.
 Together, NAEF members have superior buying power.
 Want more information?
 We'll have an advisor call you.

 Webinars and in-person events for members are available throughout the year.
 Announcements are made quarterly.
 Check our financial education and events calendar.
-This month's feature is on college loan debt.

 The members of the NAEF Board and experienced advisors at Fidelity select a broad range of options for inclusion.
 Twice a year, meeting with analysts, the Committee carefully reviews the performance of available options, adding new choices and eliminating options that have not performed well.